-The Stripe addon settings also give you the option to set up conditional logic to accept payments with Stripe.
+If you choose to upgrade to WPForms Pro, the Stripe Pro addon gives you the option to set up conditional logic to accept payments with Stripe.
 Conditional logic lets you create “smart forms” that automatically change the form fields based on a user’s selections.

 There are tons of ways you can use conditional logic with Stripe payments like:

 - Let your users choose whether to pay with Stripe or PayPal

 - Let your users choose whether to submit a one-time payment or start the recurring payment

 For example, we’ll set up the last option from that list and let users choose whether to submit a one-time or recurring donation.

 To get started, we’ll create a simple donation form.
 This will need to include either a Dropdown or Multiple Choice field that will let users pick whether they’d like to submit a one-time donation or set up a recurring donation.

 In our form, we’ll let users choose between 2 payment options: Once or Monthly.

 Next, go back to the Stripe settings under Payments » Stripe.
 We’ve already followed the steps in the previous section to set up the basic settings.
 So now we need to set up the logic for our recurring payment methods options.

 First, we’ll set up the monthly recurring payment option.
 Set the Recurring Period to Monthly.